Sutton–Taylor feud: Deaths of lawmen

-Hardin's main notoriety in the Sutton-Taylor feud occurred two days later, in a July 18, 1873, gunfight in Cuero, Texas.
+Hardin's main notoriety in the Sutton-Taylor feud occurred two months later, in a May 17, 1873, gunfight in Cuero, Texas.
 Hardin killed DeWitt County Deputy Sheriff J.B.
 Morgan.
 Hardin played a part in the death later that same day of Morgan's superior, DeWitt County's Sheriff Helm in Albuquerque, Texas.
 Reportedly, Hardin, Helm, and Sam McCracken Jr. were talking in front of a blacksmith shop.
 Helm, who was an amateur inventor, was working on a project in the blacksmith's shop.
 He was therefore unarmed (having left his revolvers in his room at a boarding house).
 During the heated discussion, Jim Taylor snuck up on Helm from behind and attempted to shoot him, but his revolver misfired.
 As a startled Helm turned, Taylor managed to get off a shot, striking Helm in the chest.
 Helm rushed Taylor with the intent to grapple with him, but Hardin shattered Helm's arm with a shotgun blast.
 Helm then attempted to flee into the blacksmith shop.
 While Hardin held the townspeople at gunpoint, Taylor chased Helm down and unloaded the remaining five bullets into him.
 Afterward, as Hardin and Taylor mounted their horses and prepared to ride away, witnesses claimed they boasted that they "...had accomplished what they had come to do."
 The next night, Hardin and other Taylor supporters surrounded the ranch house of a Sutton family supporter, Joe Tumlinson.
 Eventually, a shouted truce was arranged.
 Both sides signed a negotiated peace treaty soon after in nearby Clinton.
 The peace, however, lasted less than a year.